eclipse-uprotocol/up-transport-zenoh-rust/README.md

-# uprotocol-rust-ulink-zenoh
+# up-client-zenoh-rust

-Rust uLink implementation for the Zenoh transport
+Rust UPClient implementation for the Zenoh transport

 # Build